Collisions and Ships

 Atkinson (Guardian ad litem of) v.
 Gypsea Rose (Ship), 2014 BCSC 1017

 Three actions were commenced against the owner of the Skidmore Vessel, the operator of the Skidmore Vessel and the owner/operator of the Atkinson Vessel.
-The trial proceeded on issues of liability only and the operator of the Skidmore Vessel admitted his liability.
-The issues were therefore whether the Owner of the Skidmore Vessel and the owner/operator of the Atkinson Vessel were also liable and how liability ought to be apportioned.
+The operator of the Skidmore Vessel admitted his liability.
+The issues were whether the Owner of the Skidmore Vessel and the owner/operator of the Atkinson Vessel were also liable and how liability ought to be apportioned.

 With respect to the liability of the owner/operator of the Atkinson Vessel, he was not keeping a proper lookout and did not instruct the other adults to keep a look out.